EkawaD/DockeRino/README.md

 # Dockerino
-Dockerino is a wrapper of most used containers.
-It can help you deploy dev environment easily
+Dockerino is a wrapper for the most used containers in web dev.
+It can help you deploy dev environment quickly and easily

+## INSTALL